 - You feel that your grief is significantly affecting your physical or mental health

-- You don’t have a good support network of family or friends to turn to, or you don’t feel you’re getting the support you need from them.
+- You don’t have a good support network of family or friends to turn to for talking grief or loss, or you don’t feel you’re getting the support you need from them.

 Sometimes, people who have lost a loved one to suicide feel suicidal themselves.
 If you are experiencing suicidal thoughts, it is vital that you seek help immediately.
 Phone the Suicide Call Back Service on 1300 659 467 to speak to a professional counsellor who can help you deal with these difficult emotions and help keep you safe.
 If you are concerned about your immediate safety, phone 000 and ask for an ambulance.